qemu/qemu-web/_posts/2018-02-14-qemu-2-11-1-and-spectre-update.md

 and both **bpb** and **ppa15** require a firmware with the appropriate support level as well as guest kernel patches to enable the functionality within guests.
 Please check with your distro/vendor to confirm.

-Both **bpb** and **ppa15** are enabled by default with newer/patched host kernels, and can also be set manually.
-For example:

-    qemu-system-s390x -M s390-ccw-virtio-2.11 ... \
-      -cpu zEC12,bpb=on,ppa15=on

 Both **bpb** and **ppa15** are enabled by default when using "-cpu host" and when the host kernels supports these facilities.
 For other CPU